GarenKreiz/Geocaching-Journal/README.md

 $ python xml2print.py logbook.xml logbook.html
 ```

-* Verify the result.
+* Verify the result in any browser.
 Warning: it can take quite a long time depending on the number of logs and pictures and the speed of the Internet access!

 ```
 $  firefox logbook.html